This spring, Bethany Village was chosen as the pilot site for two exciting, technology pilots managed by The Asbury Group and strategic partners.

 Pepper is the world’s first social humanoid robot, and is able to recognize faces and basic emotions.
 Through voice recognition and touch screen technology, Pepper can answer pre-programmed questions and access the internet to answer questions about nearby services or directions to places, for example.

 Pepper comes to Bethany Village through Sodexo, which provides dining and facilities management services for Asbury Communities.
 She spent the spring months at Asbury’s Frederick office where she was first programmed to interact with people.

-She can be found at the main reception area on Bethany Village’s West campus, answering basic questions and serving as an extra set of hands for the receptionist if she is helping someone else.
-Pepper will also provide data to help us serve residents better by allowing us to see what questions are being asked most frequently and address those through new services or signage, for example.
+Pepper spent some time in the reception area of our Court Apartments before moving over to Bethany Village’s West campus.
+There, she is answering basic questions and serving as an extra set of hands for the receptionist if she is helping someone else.
+So far, residents have loved taking selfies with her, watching her dance moves, and seeing just how smart she is!
+Pepper will provide data to help us serve residents better by allowing us to see what questions are being asked most frequently and address those through new services or signage, for example.